dkavran/PhD/README.md

 - `data_preparation/`: Jupyter notebooks for data preprocessing and graph generation:
     - **`1_prepare_graphs.ipynb`**
-      Creates graphs (1st and 2nd steps of the workflow shown in the image above).
+      Creates graphs (1st and 2nd steps in the workflow shown above).

     - **`2_postprocessing_join_all_separate_graphs_into_one.ipynb`**
-      Merges all separate graphs into a single training and validation graph (post-processing after step 2).
+      Merges all separate graphs into a single large graph (post-processing after 2nd step of the workflow).

      - **`3_calculate_normalization_parameters.ipynb`**
        Calculates normalization parameters (means and standard deviations) across all training images and saves them to `train_set_normalization_data.json`.
+The resulting parameters are applied to standardize input data during both model training and inference.

 - `training/`: scripts for model training and evaluation:
   - **`run_training.py`**